ESIPFed/Earth-Data-Provenance-Workshop/README.md

 ### **Hotel**

-Please make your hotel reservation at the Watertown Hotel using [this link](https://gc.synxis.com/rez.aspx?shell=PineappleChain2&template=PineappleChain&Hotel=40206&Chain=17448&arrive=03/26/2018&depart=03/29/2018&adult=1&child=0&group=ESIP2018).
+Please make your hotel reservation at the Watertown Hotel University District using [this link](https://gc.synxis.com/rez.aspx?shell=PineappleChain2&template=PineappleChain&Hotel=40206&Chain=17448&arrive=03/26/2018&depart=03/29/2018&adult=1&child=0&group=ESIP2018).
 They are offering the GSA per-diem rate for Seattle at $179/night.
 Please book your room by **March 1st**.

 ### **Meeting Location**